Державний архів Дніпропетровської області

 Archival and Other Holdings

 The archive possesses 4706 collections making 1 348 654 archival units, dating from the last quarter of the XVIIIth century to 2011.
 It has also 52 903 photographs and 492 units of sound recordings.
 The oldest manuscripts dating back to the XVIII century are preserved in the funds of Katerynoslav Boundary Office, Fiscal Chamber and in the Chambers of Civil and Criminal Courts, etc. Records concerning religious institutions' activity and landownership, spiritual education, construction of churches and descriptions of church property are preserved in the funds of Katerynoslav Spiritual Consistory, Katerynoslav Spiritual Administration, Katerynoslav Preobrazhensky Cathedral.
 The church metrical books collection of Katerynoslav province with the records of XVIII–XX centuries deserves special notice.
 Records of local state governmental and administrational bodies comprise a significant part of XIX – early XX centuries funds.
 The funds of establishments, organizations, enterprises of World War II period make up a separate set.
-The Archives holds collections of records concerning economic, cultural, social and political life of Dnipropetrovsk oblast (1923–1998), memories of the local residents regarding Famine of 1932-1933 in Ukraine, documents concerning wealthy peasants and their families facing deportations from Dnipropetrovsk oblast, records about veterans of the Great Patriotic War and memories of those involved into Afganistan War (1979-1989), etc. There are funds of personal origin with the documents belonging to the participants of revolutionary events in Katerynoslav governorate in 1905–1907 and 1917.
-There are documents from the funds of local committees of the Communist Party of Ukraine and Komsomol, primary parties organizations along with komsomol organizations.
-The following archival units were declassified and became available: photographs of members of the Social-Democratic and other parties, participants of anti-governmental riots and revolts, funds of separate establishments, organizations and enterprises operating on this territory in 1917–1941 (emergency commissions, military enlistment offices, departments of working-peasant militia and others) and during Nazi occupation (editorials of district newspapers, the Dnipropetrovsk City Board, Ukrainian University, rural societies of consumers, public ownerships, district and rural boards, land societies), official newspapers distributed over the occupied territory (1941–1943), documents of Committee on the damage accounts, inflicted by Nazi invaders together with their accomplices, documents of the repatriated citizens, correspondence and letters of the citizens held in Nazi captivity, funds of the authorized councils in religious cults affairs and Russian orthodox church (1944–1965), etc. The Security Department Board of Ukraine in Dnipropetrovsk Oblast contributed to the filtered cases on repatriated citizens as well as criminal cases of extra-judicial bodies on the former political prisoners, the Department of Internal Affairs in Dnipropetrovsk Oblast contributed judges of conviction in criminal cases of dispossession and registration cards on the deported wealthy peasants and their families.
+The Archives holds collections of records concerning economic, cultural, social and political life of Dnipropetrovsk oblast (1923–1998), memories of the local residents regarding Famine of 1932-1933 in Ukraine, documents concerning wealthy peasants and their families facing deportations from Dnipropetrovsk oblast, records about veterans of the Great Patriotic War and memories of those involved into Afganistan War (1979-1989), etc. There are funds of personal origin with the documents belonging to the participants of revolutionary events in Katerynoslav guberniya in 1905–1907 and 1917.
+There are documents from the funds of local committees of the Communist Party of Ukraine and Komsomol, primary parties organizations along with Komsomol organizations.
+The following archival units were declassified and became available: photographs of members of the Social-Democratic and other parties, participants of anti-governmental riots and revolts, funds of separate establishments, organizations and enterprises operating on this territory in 1917–1941 (emergency commissions, military enlistment offices, departments of workers and peasants militia and others) and during Nazi occupation (editorials of district newspapers, the Dnipropetrovsk City Board, Ukrainian University, rural societies of consumers, public ownerships, district and rural boards, land societies), official newspapers distributed over the occupied territory (1941–1943), documents of Committee on the damage accounts, inflicted by Nazi invaders together with their accomplices, documents of the repatriated citizens, correspondence and letters of the citizens held in Nazi captivity, funds of the authorized councils in religious cults affairs and Russian orthodox church (1944–1965), etc. The Security Department Board of Ukraine in Dnipropetrovsk Oblast contributed to the filtered cases on repatriated citizens as well as criminal cases of extra-judicial bodies on the former political prisoners, the Department of Internal Affairs in Dnipropetrovsk Oblast contributed judges of conviction in criminal cases of dispossession and registration cards on the deported wealthy peasants and their families.

 Finding Aids, Guides, and Publication